Yingte-Liu/550-Final/README.md

 - execute command: make project_image will help you generate the image I use

 Create the report:
-- after create the image, execute command: make final_report/final_project.html will generate the report in the folder final_report
+- after create the image, execute command: make final_report/final_project.html will generate the report in the folder final_report.
+Make sure you put your file path in this command to make it works.